Paola Viganò: Projects & achievements

 Viganò founded the architectural study Studio with Bernardo Secchi in 1990.
 Together, they participated in the elaboration of the urban master plans of many European cities (Bergamo, Siena, Antwerp, etc.), participated in the Lille 2030 and Montpellier 2040 projects and more recently to that of Grand Paris and the center of Brest metropolitan area.

 In 2013, Viganò was awarded with the French Grand Prix de l'Urbanisme.
 She received the International Batibouw Award in 2015, the Ultima Architecture Flemish Culture Prize in 2016 and a Gold Medal for Italian Architecture for her career in 2018.

 In 2016, she received a Doctor Honoris Causa degree from KU Leuven.

+In 2022, the Schelling Architecture Foundation has selected Paola Viganò as the winner of the 2022 Schelling Award for Architectural Theory.
+“Paola Viganò is one of the key voices in the European debate on pressing issues of today’s urban development – questions that she addresses in her theoretical writings, but also gives answers to as a practical planner,” notes the Foundation on its website.